CloudWanderer-io/PolicyGlass/doc_source/class_reference/understanding_effective_actions.rst

 As a result, what is in the exclusion of *y* should **not** be removed from *x* because it's explicitly not part of *y*.

-Because we can't express the fact that we want to exclude B and C but **include** A in our result, we have to return two separate :class:`~EffectiveAction` s, one which includes A but the entirety of B, and another that just includes D.
+Because we can't express the fact that we want to exclude B and C but **include** A in our result, we have to return two separate :class:`~policyglass.action.EffectiveAction` s, one which includes A but the entirety of B, and another that just includes D.